Theme Hospital: Reception

 The PlayStation version's main problem, as noted by critics, was the controls.
-It was cited by reviewers from GameSpot, IGN, Eurogamer, and Edge as a major downside.
+It was cited by reviewers from GameSpot, IGN, Eurogamer, Edge, and GamePro as a major downside.
+GamePro explained, "Since the game was developed for mouse control, the directional pad's response is a bit jerky."
 Its reception was not entirely negative: James Mielke of GameSpot also commended the addictiveness, and described the port as "almost completely intact".
+GamePro found the dry humor was the game's shining quality, offering the player a consistent source of laughter through the steep challenges.
 IGN agreed with others about the humour, by praising it as "wonderfully sick".
 It was further commented that the game's "brilliance" made it a "must-have".
 The sentiments about the controls and humour were echoed by Dan Whitehead of Eurogamer, who reviewed it on the PlayStation Network.
 Absolute PlayStation's reviewers had a mixed view about the graphics: they criticised the resolution and colour palette, but complimented the sprites.
 The user interface was criticised as being reminiscent of a 16-bit game.
 Despite the criticisms, they agreed with others about the humour, and described the game as "a blast to play".
 Next Generation's reviewer lauded the depth and accessibility.

 In 1997, Theme Hospital appeared alongside Theme Park at #61 on PC Gamer's list of top 100 games, and was named in April as a Game of Distinction.